rradczewski/flowtypify/README.md

 # Flowtypify - Generate Flowtype Definitions from JSON Schemas

-`Flowtypify` generates flowtype definitions from a given JSON Schema.
+`flowtypify` generates flowtype definitions from a given JSON Schema.
 This enables you to type-check the contract your app is working against.
 Whenever you update the schema, regenerate the flowtype definitions and flow will tell you about breaking changes.

 Version-wise its an early Proof of Concept, but the [testsuite](test/scenarios/) already covers most of the features I've seen in the wild so far.